xkovarn1/Sentinel-2-NFI-validation/README.md

 # Validation of Sentinel 2 Based Machine Learning Models for Czech National Forest Inventory

 ## Overview
 This repository contains code and training data for a machine learning analysis on Sentinel-2 satellite imagery using Google Earth Engine (GEE).
-The project leverages Sentinel-2 data for land cover task and utilizes ML models trained within the GEE environment to validate these models with National Forest Inventory data.
+The project leverages Sentinel-2 data for the land cover task and utilizes ML models trained within the GEE environment to validate them with National Forest Inventory data.

 ## Repository Structure
 ```
 Sentinel2-ML-GEE/
 │-- code/                    # Contains Google Earth Engine scripts
 │   │-- model_training.js    # Script to train ML models
 │   │-- model_predictions.js # Script to calculate forest areas
 │-- training_data/           # CSV files with training datasets used in the study
 │   │-- training_data.csv    # Training data used for ML model
+|   |-- regions.csv          # Regions used in the study
 │-- README.md
 ```